kb-dk/access-digital-objects/README.md

 A few example to get an idea what it is about:

-1. Each OAI provider should be able to [http://www.openarchives.org/OAI/openarchivesprotocol.html#Identify](Identify) itself.
+1. Each OAI provider should be able to [Identify](http://www.openarchives.org/OAI/openarchivesprotocol.html#Identify) itself.
   + http://www.kb.dk/cop/oai/?verb=Identify

-2. An OAI provider may contain multiple [http://www.openarchives.org/OAI/openarchivesprotocol.html#ListSets](collections or sets)
+2. An OAI provider may contain multiple [collections or sets](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListSets)
   + http://www.kb.dk/cop/oai/?verb=ListSets

-3. For a given set we provide access to a [http://www.openarchives.org/OAI/openarchivesprotocol.html#ListRecords](list of records), for instance of all manuscripts in the Judaica collection
+3. For a given set we provide access to a [list of records](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListRecords), for instance of all manuscripts in the Judaica collection
   + http://www.kb.dk/cop/oai/?verb=ListRecords&set=oai:kb.dk:manus:judsam:2010:maj:jsmss&metadataPrefix=mods

-4. One should be able to get hold of a [http://www.openarchives.org/OAI/openarchivesprotocol.html#GetRecord](single record, given its Identifier)
+4. One should be able to get hold of a [single record, given its Identifier](http://www.openarchives.org/OAI/openarchivesprotocol.html#GetRecord)
   + http://www.kb.dk/cop/oai/?verb=GetRecord&identifier=oai:kb.dk:manus:judsam:2010:maj:jsmss:object62730&metadataPrefix=oai_dc

 In the cases in the examples above we obtained the records in mods format, other alternatives are oai_dc and ese.
 See below.